azoth-lang/azoth.tools.bootstrap/Compiler.CodeGen/README.md

 | `→*←` *Node*`.`*Attribute*`:` *Type* (`root` *Node*)? `from` *Type* (`=>` *Expression*)? `;` | A collection attribute                          |
 | `=` *Node*`.→*.`*Node*`.`*Attribute* (`when` *cond*)? (`for` *target-exp*)?`;`               | Equation contributing to a collection attribute |

+### Attribute Overriding

+It isn't possible to change the type of an attribute from an equation.
+This is intentional.
+Logically, equations are simply implementations of the attribute.
+However, one can override one attribute with another.
+This is akin to how you can use `override` or `new` to replace a superclass member in C#.

+**TODO:** should `override` and `new` keywords be required to make it obvious when this is happening?

 ### Rewrites

 Rewrite rule names are optional.
 They exist to distinguish rewrites from each other.